LookLotsOfPeople/spotify-discord-bot/README.md

 ## Known Issues
 Issue | State
 ----- | -----
-Webpage Returns an Error After Account is Authorized | This is NOT a bug but rather intended.
-I am yet to find a cleaner way to show completion.
+Webpage Returns an Error After Account is Authorized | This is NOT a Bug but Rather Intended.
+I am Yet to Find a Cleaner Way to Show Completion.
 The Bot Cannot Get the Token Correctly from the Web Authentication | Please Disable Any Plugin Forcing Https to be Used for the http://localhost:8888.
 The Authentication Only Works Over Http.